-Picking out a healthy snack bar can be confusing, so keep reading for 5 things to look for next time you’re in the grocery store.
+Picking out the healthiest snack bar can be confusing, so keep reading for 5 things to look for next time you’re in the grocery store.

 Whether it’s a protein bar, granola bar, or energy bar, it seems like every week there’s a new healthy snack bar option to choose from at the grocery store.
-So, it’s important to understand what to look for in order to pick out a good snack bar.
+So, it’s important to understand what to look for in order to pick out the healthiest snack bar for you.

 What should you look for in a healthy snack bar?

 They’re 5 essential qualities I always recommend to my clients when looking for a snack bar.
 Keep these handy for your next grocery trip!